klaxalk/linux-setup/README.md

 - UltiSnips is very handy in Bash.
 Have a look in **athame.snippets** file in **.vim/UltiSnips.**
 - Athame is only enabled in the normal tmux session, which is started automatically in bash, explore my .bashrc additions for more information.

-# GIT repositories checkout - I3blocks
+# GIT repositories checkout for i3 (Windows Manager) - I3blocks

 ### Creating symbolic link for the script